Yashaswini-999/Diabetes-Prediction-System/README.md

 - `models/diabetes_model.pkl`

-**Note:** The `diabetes_model.pkl` file is not included in this repository because it exceeds GitHub's web upload size limit.
-Running the above command will automatically generate it.
+**Note:** The diabetes_model.pkl file is not included in this repository because it exceeds GitHub's web upload size limit.
+Running python src/train_model.py will automatically generate it.

 ### Step 3